Nirogu/parallel-matrix-multiplication/README.md

 ![Matrix size vs Threads heatmap](img/size-threads-time.png)
 ![Matrix size vs Threads heatmap](img/distribution.png)

-In this case, the experiments were run in a ml.c5.9xlarge AWS instance, with 36 vCPUs and 72 GiB RAM.
+In this case, the experiments were run in 3 different machines:

+- A ml.c5.9xlarge AWS instance, with 36 vCPUs and 72 GiB RAM.
+- A ml.m5.8xlarge AWS instance, with 32 vCPUs and 128 GiB RAM.
+- A ml.r5.8xlarge AWS instance, with 32 vCPUs and 128 GiB RAM.

 Every matrix size - number of threads combination was executed 30 times, in order to make the experiments statistically significant.
 The values in the graphics represent the mean values of those 30 repetitions.